jaknu/openttd/readme.md

     docker run -d -v SAVE_DIR_ON_HOST:/root/.openttd/save -p 3979:3979/tcp -p 3979:3979/udp jaknu/openttd

-There's a version of this packed with some selected OpenGRFs pushed to the tag `newgrfed` and maintained in [the newgrfed branch](https://github.com/jaknu/openttd/tree/newgrfed).
+There's a version of this packed with some selected newGRFs pushed to the tag `newgrfed` and maintained in [the newgrfed branch](https://github.com/jaknu/openttd/tree/newgrfed).
 To run that, just use the tag:

     docker run -d -p 3979:3979/tcp -p 3979:3979/udp jaknu/openttd:newgrfed